 One of the most reliable ways to save money and get more bang for your buck when it comes to wedding flowers is to have your florist only use flowers and greenery that are in season.
 Using flowers that are out of season means that you're importing flowers, which greatly adds to the cost.
 Plus, if you're getting hothouse blooms, they're just not going to be quite as lovely.

 We know, we know, you want big, beautiful fluffy peonies everywhere, but if you're getting married in the dead of winter, that probably isn't the best choice.
 Bummer.
 But hey, we're getting ahead of ourselves—this is about flowers that are in season in July, not January!
 July isn't prime peony time, but it's a beautiful month for blooms nonetheless!
 This beautiful summer month is bursting with exotic tropical flowers and hardy wildflower blooms, from orchids to cornflower.
 So what other flowers are in season in July, you're asking?

 Here are 15 of our favorite summer flowers perfect for your July wedding.

 And roses!
 Another classic bloom that will never go away and has an infinite number of varieties and colors for every style.
 They work well mixed in with other flowers in both centerpieces and bouquets.
 Unless the roses are a mix of colors and types, we don't suggest using the same variety and color of roses only in an arrangement—that can start to go into a tacky territory (imagine a bouquet of all red grocery-store roses—it's a no-no!).

-There was a time these tropical beauties were considered cheesy as a wedding flower (hint—that time was not so long ago), but now they're actually trending and we've been loving all the fun new ways they've been used in arrangements with a modern twist.
+There was a time these tropical beauties were considered cheesy as a wedding flower, but we've been loving all the fun new ways they've been used in arrangements with a modern twist.
 Not only do they come in a huge range of colors (and patterns for that matter) but they have countless varieties—mini orchids, huge orchids, and every shape imaginable.